usmangt/learning-grafana/chapter-01/installation/readme.md

 ### Getting the GPG Key

 1. Download the GPG key:
+   Use the `wget` command to download the official GPG key file

     ```bash
     wget -q -O gpg.key https://rpm.grafana.com/gpg.key
     ```

 1. Import the key:
+   Use the rpm command to import the `gpg.key` file

     ```bash
     rpm --import gpg.key